Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

   - [ ] 1.13.4：Scenario: 218BC: Second Punic War
   - [ ] 1.13.5: Scenario: 270: Restorer of the World (Aurelian becomes Emperor of Rome)
 - [ ] 2.0.0: Code refactoring, bring up to standards of idiomatic javascript (consider possibility of typescript transition or at least reasonable amount of typing (whilst keeping some legacy javascript written functionalities))
+  - [ ] New file format (ensure still have compatibility with old one, I guess add a marker for new file format a delimiter to signal file format is new); key is condensing the size substantially, compressing as much as possible
   - [ ] Automated testing
   - [ ] Typing
   - [ ] Commenting